EricLBuehler/mistral.rs/README.md

 > Note: All CUDA tests for mistral.rs conducted with PagedAttention enabled, block size = 32

-Please submit more benchmarks via raising an issue!
+Please submit more benchmarks by raising an issue!

 ## Supported models